 My Three Editing Styles | Raasch Photography

-When you choose a photographer, you're really choosing two things: how your story is documented and how those moments are preserved in the edit.
+When you choose a photographer, you're really choosing two things: how your story is documented and told, and how those moments are preserved in the edit.
 Before I started shooting film in 2024, my editing style was all about pushing the limits of digital cameras.
-Crisp sharpness, strong contrast, rich saturated color, always chasing the newest gear.
+Crisp sharpness, strong contrast, saturated color while always chasing the newest gear.

 Then I fell in love with film and the history of photography.
 I started collecting old photo books, experimenting with mist filters, and getting drawn into the slower, more intentional process of shooting film and all its imperfections.
 Somewhere in that journey, I realized my older look didn't feel like me anymore.
 I still wanted to shoot digital with the gear I'd invested in, but I wanted my work to reflect how I was growing as an artist and a person.
 I wanted your photos to look true to life so they instantly bring you back to that moment, while also elevating those moments with a touch of beauty and character only the camera can create.
 Authentic, beautiful, and timeless.

 So here's where I've landed for the rest of 2026 and beyond.
-Three editing styles, each one intentional, cohesive, and built to age well.
+Three editing styles, each one intentional, unique yet cohesive with each other, and built to age well.
 You can pick the one that speaks to you, or trust me to match the right look to your session, location, and story.

 Here's what each one actually looks and feels like.